99003779/AppliedSDLC_Calculator_N1/1_Requirements/Readme.md

 ## How:

-* Our calculator is a simply a tool that student can efficienlty use it at th=ime of most basic calulcation.
+* Our calculator is a simple tool that any user can efficienlty use at the time of most basic as well as complex calulcations.

 # Detail requirements
 ## High Level Requirements: